Ways to Take Control of an Emotional Hijacking

 An emotional hijacking is usually triggered by a situation that overwhelms your emotions and then takes control of your behaviour.
 Frequently, it's an explosion of overpowering emotions that appear to come out of nowhere.
 There is an urge to react to the situation impulsively, and you may say or do something that you will regret.

-To take it a step further, counting silently to yourself while breathing is a basic mindfulness technique for enhancing your self-awareness and self-management skills.
+To take it a step further, counting silently to yourself while breathing is a basic mindfulness strategy for enhancing your self-awareness and self-management skills.

-Mindfulness has changed my life, which is why I'm eager to share this exercise with you.
+Mindfulness has changed my life, so I'm eager to share this exercise with you.

 • Sit in a comfortable position with your spine straight.
 Lightly close your eyelids.

-• Breathe, take a deep breath in—and hold for a count of five.
+• Breathe, take a deep breath, and hold for a count of five.

 • Slowly breathe out through pursed lips—for a count of five.